 Basement Insulation

-A basement can account for about 20% of a home’s total heat loss.
+Basements can account for about 20% of a home’s total heat loss.
 Adding insulation to your basement is important, whether it will be finished or not.
-For optimal energy efficiency, your home should be properly insulated from the roof down to its foundation to create a continuous thermal barrier.
+For optimal energy efficiency, your home should be properly insulated from top to bottom to create a continuous thermal barrier.

 Much like your attic, basements need to be sealed, insulated, and ventilated.
 Proper insulation not only reduces heating and cooling costs but also improves comfort.
 The materials used to insulate your basement will depend on your foundation and whether you’re insulating on the inside or outside of your home.